 G0 initiates rapid traverse.
-The machine builder sets the actual rapid rate in the Setup Utility.
+The actual rapid rate is set by the machine builder in the Setup Utility.
 Use rapid to position the tool prior to or after a cut.
 Do not use rapid to cut a part.
 Refer to Figure 4-1.

-One to four axes can be included on a block with G0.
-X, Y, and Z will reach target simultaneously.
+One to five axes can be included on a block with G0.
+X, Y and Z will reach target simultaneously.